Swiss-Polar-Institute/pyantarctica/README.md

 ## Requirements

-Working with following extra packages:
+Working with following extra packages (does not include package dependencies):

 ```python
     install_requires = [